 Well, I think we can safely say Summer is over even though we are having some beautiful sunny days here in the South of England.
-I thought it might be nice to have a bit of a round-up of what I’ve been writing over the last couple of months in case you’ve missed anything and to let you know what my most popular posts have been.
-I’ve got lots of new features that I’m going to be introducing for the Autumn months and I’m really excited to tell you about those.
+I thought it might be nice to have a bit of a summer round-up of what I’ve been writing over the last couple of months, in case you’ve missed anything here on Tea & Cake for the Soul.
+I’ll let you know what my most popular posts have been and I’ve got lots of new features that I’m going to be introducing for the Autumn months.
+I’m really excited to tell you about those.

 It’s so easy to miss posts if you’re following on social media so I have set up an email notification subscription.
 If you sign up you’ll get an email first thing in the morning with a brief teaser that you can just click on to read more or delete if you’re not interested.
 Your details are not passed on to anyone else and you can unsubscribe at any time.
 This is managed directly from WordPress.

-I’ve updated my homepage so you can read more of what Tea & Cake for the Soul is all about.
-I also now have a page that lists where else my writing and photos have been featured on/in as well as links to all the other web pages that I run.
-(Yes I do get around!)
+I’ve updated the About Tea and Cake for the Soul page so you can read more of what this blog is all about.
+I also now have a Work With Me page that lists where else my writing has been published, as well as links to all the other web pages that I run.
+(I do get around!)

 It is getting some close competition from posts I’ve written that deal with waste plastic.
 Have a read to find out about making ecobricks and join the moral debate of how pre-packed food is making us waste more plastic.